-Disclaimer: This post only covers the “how to” steps – not why you should have your own professional website, or why you should pay money for it.
-Yes, this is not a “how to quickly setup your own website for free” post, but don’t worry, it is only around 15 euros per year.
+This post does not cover why you should have your own academic website, or why you should pay money for it.
+Yes, this is not a “how to quickly setup your own website for free” post, but don’t worry, all of this can be done for less than 10 EUR per month.
 Also, this is not THE only way to setup a website, but this is the way I have done it for several websites in the past, including this one.
 So, I’m assuming you already decided already you want your own professional website, and you think the website I have is decent 😉

 Step 1: Decide on a domain name

 Since you are going for a professional website, the best bet is probably some-variation-of-your-name.com.
 For the name, try your first name (like Felienne at felienne.com), or your whole name, if it is easy to remember (like Noeska at noeskasmit.com).
 If neither option is possible, you have to be a bit more creative.
-My last name is Cheplygina, and whenever I say it out loud, I add that “it starts with C-H” in an attempt to remove some confusion.
+Whenever I say my last name out loud, I add that “it starts with C-H” in an attempt to remove some confusion.
 So, that’s why you are now on veronikach.com.

 Why .com, you ask, if you are not a company?
 Yes, .nl is cheaper, and .net is prettier, and you can even get lots of cool alternatives, like .science.
 But the people who will want to go to your website, will probably type “.com” anyway, so just help them out.
 You can always register additional domains later 🙂